Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Methodology

-After obtaining the traffic sign image $\mathcal{I}^i$, we perform the \textit{think twice before recognizing} strategy to stimulate the perceptual potential of fine-grained TSR with LMM.
-Our \textit{think twice before recognizing} strategy consists of two steps: prior knowledge generation and multistep thinking.
+After obtaining the traffic sign image $\mathcal{I}^i$, we perform the multi-step thinking strategy to stimulate the perceptual potential of fine-grained TSR using the LMM.
+The proposed framework consists of two steps: prior knowledge generation and multi-step reasoning.